-Before you can start your international registered nurse journey in the USA you will need to have passed the National Council Licensure Examination (NCLEX-RN).
+Before you can start your nursing career in the U.S., you will need to pass the National Council Licensure Examination (NCLEX-RN).

-Since its launch in April 1994, over 5.4 million candidates have taken the NCLEX-RN exam so that they can practice as a registered nurse in the US.
+Since its launch in April 1994, over 5.4 million nursing candidates have taken the NCLEX-RN exam so they can practice as a registered nurse in the U.S.

-Having the NCLEX-RN is a major step in your US RN adventure, and without it you won't be able to work as an RN in the US.
-The NCLEX-RN is a computer test offered by Pearson VUE that has one purpose and that is: to determine if it's safe for you to begin practicing as a nurse in the United States.
-It does this by testing you on how you can use critical thinking skills to make sound nursing judgments.
+Having the NCLEX-RN is a major step towards your life as a Registered Nurse in the U.S., and without it you won't be able to work as an RN in the U.S. The NCLEX-RN is a computer-based test offered by Pearson VUE that has one purpose and that is: to determine if it's safe for you to begin practicing as a nurse in the United States.
+The NCLEX exam does this by testing you on how you can use critical thinking skills to make sound nursing judgments.

-Don't worry: even after you’ve registered for the NCLEX-RN, the learning support team at Conexus Medstaff will still be by your side as you start studying to pass the NCLEX-RN.
-We'll point you in the right direction to accessible NCLEX-RN learning material and sources.
-We’ll look for study material that suits your learning style to help guarantee your NCLEX-RN success.
+The Conexus MedStaff team will be by your side as you start studying to pass the NCLEX-RN.
+For qualified international nurses, we even sponsor the NCLEX test, preparation and review and travel to an NCLEX Testing Center.
+We'll point you in the right direction to accessible NCLEX-RN learning material and sources through our qualified and proven partners.
+We’ll look for study material that suits your specific learning needs and help set you up for passing your NCLEX-RN.

 To be considered for the Conexus MedStaff NCLEX Sponsorship program, apply today.